 I haven’t been in school for a while.
 I’m not sure I’ll do well.

 You will not be alone.
-The School of Public Health has many years catered to “non traditional students” who like you, have not been in school for some time.
+The School of Public Health has for many years catered to non-traditional students who, like you, have not been in school for some time.
 Most courses have teaching assistants, in addition to the instructors, and many have access to tutors.
 Program staff is here to help you do well.

 I’m not very good at math, and I’m worried about the biostatistics class.